aldenml/ecc/README.md

 ```

 In the verifiable mode of the protocol, the server additionally
-computes a proof in Evaluate.
+computes a proof in `Evaluate`.
 The client verifies this proof using
 the server's expected public key before completing the protocol and
 producing the protocol output.